MaastrichtU-IDS/best-practices/docs/dev-on-windows.md

 If you installed Windows Subsystem for Linux (WSL), then you have now 2 OS (Operating System) available: Windows and Ubuntu Linux.

-Be careful, if you install an application using the Ubuntu terminal, then this application will only be available through the Ubuntu terminal.
+Be aware, if you install an application using the Ubuntu terminal, then this application will only be available through the Ubuntu terminal.

 ## Learn the basic to use the terminal